canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Nevertheless, as we will see later, we can change the weights we use arbitrarily and even supply a custom objective function.
 In any case, both |LHS| designs achieve better metrics compared to random sampling.

-Now that we have showcased how |LHS| samples are generated and that it may achieve a higher quality compared to random sampling, let us talk about orthogonal sampling and why it is useful for statistical inference.
+Having demonstrated how |LHS| samples are generated and their quality compared to random sampling, we now discuss orthogonal sampling and its usefulness for statistical inference.

 Orthogonal sampling